 Apply for victim compensation: TRC services significantly reduce disparities in the number of victims compensation applications filed by crime survivors who are younger, have less education, face housing challenges, or are homeless.
-For example, without TRC services, only half as many people without a high school education apply for victim compensation; with TRC services, this disparity is virtually eliminated.
+For example, with TRC services, people with less than a high school education are four times as likely to apply for victim compensation, virtually eliminating disparity related to lower education level.